rugbyprof/2143-ObjectOrientedProgramming/README.md

 >
 >**3**.
 The worth of the "homework/quizzes" section of the course will be calculated by a function based on the number of assignments and quizzes.
 If zero homeworks / quizzes are assigned then they will be assigned a 0% portion.
 If at least 10 are assigned then the full 25% will be assigned as its weight.
 If the full weight is not used the class will decide how the remaining percentage points will be assigned.
 >
 >**4**.
-Plane ticket prices, events like weddings, or trips out of the country are not valid excuses for missing the final exam time.
+Plane ticket prices, events like weddings, or trips out of the country are not valid excuses for missing the final exam at its scheduled time.
 I will not make accommodations for anything other than an issue vetted by the dean of students.

 ## Misc: